qwaneu/qwaneu.github.io/_drafts/tdd-start-with-expectation.md

 ## Effects

-We force ourselves to state our intent first, which helps in design.
-This again provides a low-cost, fast feedback loop, helping us to get clear where we want to go.
+We force ourselves to state our intent first, which helps in thinking about design.
+This provides a low-cost, fast feedback loop, helping us to get clear where we want to go.

+It is ok to have it feel wrong and awkward.
+Starting with an expectation, we inject a little deliberate practice in your day to day work.

-The test is focused on the outcome, which helps to reduce clutter, unnecessary setup code.
-We prevent our test from wandering around, instead it will go straight to its goal.
+Focusing a test on the outcome, helps to reduce wandering tests, clutter, and unnecessary set-up code.
+We create tests that go straight to their goals.

 ## Legacy code

 You may believe that this does not apply to legacy code.
-Quite the contrary: although it can be harder, it will help you identify better, less cluttered, and more focused interfaces for existing code.
-The effort may be big, but so is the feeling of increased understanding and relief after you've done it.
+Quite the contrary: although it can be harder to state the outcome, it will help you identify better, less cluttered, and more focused interfaces for existing code.
+The initial investment may be big, but so is the feeling of increased understanding and relief after you've done it.

 ## Further reading

-Starting with the expectation comes from Kent Beck's Test Driven Development, By Example: he describes the _Assert First_ pattern.
+The idea of starting with the expectation comes from Kent Beck's [Test Driven Development, By Example](https://www.oreilly.com/library/view/test-driven-development/0321146530/); he describes a pattern called _Assert First_.

 @@Behaviour Driven Development / Formulation link?